Hadryan/music-genre-classification-10/Project_Report.md

 ##### 5.1.2 Results -

-We picked our best 'rbf' model with C=5, to classify our test data.
+We picked our best 'rbf' kernel model with C=5, to classify our test data.
 We achieved an accuracy of 53.25%.
 Following is the confusion matrix of our classification task.

 <img src="images/svm_conf_matrix_1.png" style="zoom:50%" />